hapax/hapax.github.io/assets/teaching.md

 in bad faith.
 They drill in order to drill.
 So where does the claim come form?
-The truth is that scrubland is easy for teachers and easy for textbook writers.
+The truth is that scrubland is easy, both for teachers and for textbook writers.
 You don't need to be a good hiker to guide students through the scrubland, and if you want to write a textbook, just "shrubbify" and fill the book with minor variants of the same problem.